WilliamLambertCN/fruits-yolov3/README.md

 ## Some issues to know

+1. My test environment is
+    - Python 3.6
+    - Keras 2.2.1
+    - tensorflow 1.13.1
-1. The test environment is
+  The original author's (of keras-yolo3) test environment is
     - Python 3.5.2
     - Keras 2.1.5
     - tensorflow 1.6.0